yodaxtah/Cube-Curb/README.md

     - Extract the textures from `upscale-subfolders-set-2.zip` to the folder `.../upscale`, such that you have new folders `.../upscale/makke`, `.../upscale/meister`, ..., `.../upscale/tomek`, `.../upscale/trak5`.
     - Extract the textures from `upscale-textures-subfolders-set-1.zip` to the folder `.../upscale/textures`, such that you have new folders `.../upscale/textures/fatum`, ..., `.../upscale/textures/nieb`.
     - Extract the textures from `upscale-textures-subfolders-set-2.zip` to the folder `.../upscale/textures`, such that you have new folders `.../upscale/textures/ow`, ..., `.../upscale/textures/yves_allaire`.
-- If you have modifications in `packages`, `config` or `data`, make sure you backup your changes.
+- If you have modifications in `packages` or `data` (or `config`), make sure you backup your changes.
 - Download `packages`, and `data` (or `config`) folders from this repository; they contain the prebuilt config files, generated using the `util/convert_config.py` script.
 The folder `data` is only needed for Sauerbraten, the folder `config` is only needed for Tesseract.
 - Paste these folders in `My Games/Sauerbraten/` and override the contents if necessary.
 This will add the files to the potentially already existing folders and override files whenever it already existed.
-- Start Sauerbraten, open any map and move towards a texture.
-It should look better.
+- Start Sauerbraten, open a map (e.g. `aastha`) and move towards a texture.
+Take a screenshot at the exact same location and compare outside Sauerbraten.
+It should look better; otherwise, ask for help.